JetBrains/Qodana/topics/inspection-profiles.md

 The `--profile-path` CLI option lets you override the path to the file containing the profile.

-This command lets you bind the file to the profile directory, and the `--profile-path` option tells %product% which profile file to read:
+This command lets you bind the file to the profile directory, and the `--profile-path` option tells %instance% which profile file to read:

 <tabs group="cli-settings">